 Clients can engage Lighthouse to provide investment advisory services on a discretionary basis.
 Before Lighthouse assumes discretionary authority over a client's account, clients are required to execute an investment advisory agreement granting Lighthouse full authority to buy, sell, or otherwise execute investment transactions involving the assets in the client's name held in their discretionary account.
-Clients who engage Lighthouse on a discretionary basis may, at any time, impose restrictions, in writing, on Lighthouse's discretionary authority (i.e., limit the types/amounts of particular securities purchased for their account, exclude the ability to purchase securities with an inverse relationship to the market, limit or proscribe Lighthouse's use of margin, etc.).
+Clients who engage Lighthouse on a discretionary basis may, at any time, impose restrictions, in writing, on Lighthouse's discretionary authority (e.g., limit the types/amounts of particular securities purchased for their account, limit or proscribe Lighthouse's use of margin, etc.).